robenkleene/design-references/web/figma/figma.md

 ## Snap

-- Snap settings are under "Preferences"
+- Snap settings are under "Preferences".
 - Snapping to the grid only works for direct children of the element the grid is applied to.
 The work around to is to also add the grid to child elements.
-- Toggle on "Snap to Objects" in order to align Frames
+- Toggle on "Snap to Objects" in order to align f4am3s.

+### With Layout Grids

+- Layout grids can only be applied to frames.
+When a layout grid is applied, all children snap to that grid (regardless of snap settings).